-There are times when Bitcoin investors expect that price will go down and are willing to do business in such conditions.
+There are times when Bitcoin investors expect prices to go down and are willing to do business in such conditions.
 To successfully take advantage of a fall in the price of Bitcoin and make gains, certain strategies need to be employed.
-This is because bearish trading with Bitcoin is not what an investor engages in without having a good plan to follow.
+This is because bearish trading with Bitcoin is not something an investor engages in without having a good plan to follow.

 1. Long Put Strategy: This is typically employed by novice Bitcoin traders who are still learning the ropes.
 The idea is for such traders to buy put options believing that at the end of a given period, the price of the Bitcoin invested in will drop below the striking price.
-Though this option has a limited lifespan, it offers novice traders a more convenient option over the use of short-selling strategy that requires for stock to be borrowed in order to short.
+Though this option has a limited lifespan, it offers novice traders a more convenient option over the use of short-selling strategies that require for stock to be borrowed in order to be short.

 The gain which an investor makes using this approach is the difference between the price paid for the option and the striking price of the Bitcoin purchased.
 The downside to taking up this approach is the fact that it becomes worthless if at the expiration date the price of Bitcoin fails to drop below the strike price.

 2. Option Spread Strategy: As Bitcoin traders grow in experience, they begin to factor in the fact that the price of stock does not always fall sharply.
-While they still work on the belief that the price of Bitcoin will fall, these Bitcoin investors determine a target price and take advantage of different bear spread options as a tactic to reduce the risks they take.
+While they are still working on the belief that the price of Bitcoin will fall, these Bitcoin investors have determined a target price and taken advantage of different bear spread options as a tactic to reduce the risks they take.

 The small upside protection which it offers bearish traders makes it a good strategy to employ.
 This process can continuously be repeated provided that the market price of Bitcoin remains flat or continues dropping.
 The downside to this option is that loss can be unlimited since there is no limit to how high price can rise when it rebounds.